Angelmaneuver/sketchpad-modified/README.md

 ## Description

-Original Skethpad theme has stopped updating.
-(Last Update V1.8 – 04.08.2014)
+Original Sketchpad theme has stopped updating.
+(Last Update V2.0 – 25.08.2016)

 I like this theme so I dicided to customize it.
 Not a job but a hobby...